 [Section 86 amended by No. 25 of 1985 s.
 132 and 137; No. 24 of 1987 s.
 101; No. 73 of 1995 s.
 58 and 63.]

-87. Appropriation of rents received
+87. Rent from land leased under s.
+84, application of

 (1) All rent and other moneys payable under any lease granted by the former Minister, the former Authority or the Corporation under the provisions of section 84 shall, until the execution of a release as hereinbefore mentioned or the expiration of 25 years from the taking of possession of the land leased by the former Minister, the former Authority or the Corporation, whichever first happens, upon receipt thereof by the Corporation be applicable —

 (a) firstly — in defraying the expenses of and incidental to the giving of the notices required by section 85, and the execution of the lease and the collection of the rents; and